gui-cs/F7History/README.md

 * Use `ENTER` to insert the selected item on the command line.
 * Use `ESC` to close the window without inserting anything on the command line.

+## Advanced Usage

+### Forcing F7History to use NetDriver

+[Terminal.Gui](https://github.com/gui-cs/Terminal.Gui), upon which F7History is built, has an abstraction layer for OS and terminal platforms called `ConsoleDrivers`.
+By default, om Linux F7History uses the `CursesDriver` which is the default driver for Linux and macOS.
+On Windows, the default is `WindowsDriver`.
+There is a third ConsoleDriver called `NetDriver` which is a pure .NET implementation that works on all platforms (but is not as fast as the platform-specific drivers).

+To force F7History to use `NetDriver`, set the `$UseNetDriver` variable to `$true` in your PowerShell session.
+When `$UseNetDriver` is set to `$true`, F7History will display `NetDriver` on the status bar.

+### Enabling Diagnostics Information

+To enable diagnostics information, set the `$EnableDiagnostics` variable to `$true` in your PowerShell session.
+This will cause F7History to display version information in the status bar.

 ## Dependencies

 This module is dependent on these modules which will automatically be installed if they are not already present: